What Is The Definition Of A Competent Person

 Not hypothetically.
 Not "in theory."
 Real people.
 Real families.

 A trench collapses because nobody classified the soil.
-A scaffold fails because the competent person didn't inspect it after the storm.
+Worth adding: a scaffold fails because the competent person didn't inspect it after the storm.
 A confined space entry goes sideways because the attendant didn't know the permit requirements — or didn't have the guts to pull the plug when the gas monitor alarmed.

 The competent person requirement exists because hazards don't wait for meetings.
 They don't care about org charts.
 They need someone on the ground, right now, who sees them and can do something about them.